StrangeBeeCorp/docs/docs/thehive/installation/deploying-a-cluster.md

 ### Custom JVM Options

-To customize Java Virtual Machine (JVM) options for Elasticsearch, create a JVM Options File named jvm.options in the directory ``/etc/elasticsearch/jvm.options.d/`` with the following lines:
+To customize Java virtual machine (JVM) options for Elasticsearch, create a JVM Options File named jvm.options in the directory ``/etc/elasticsearch/jvm.options.d/`` with the following lines:

 !!!
 Example ""